juninatt/JP-fallenkingdom-dino-auction/README.md

 # MrCoffee Project

-The MrCoffee project is a Java-based application that simulates a coffee maker machine with purchase orders, utilizing Spring Boot, Maven, and H2 database.
+The MrCoffee project is a Java-based application that simulates a coffee maker machine with order orders, utilizing Spring Boot, Maven, and H2 database.
 It provides functionalities for managing coffee products, placing orders, processing payments, and generating invoices.

 ## Features